CrazyMobileDeveloper/SuperSecretMobileRepository/README.md

 # SuperSecretMobileRepository
 Mobile Solutions SuperSecretMobileRepository
-To use our secret application please use this key: c3VwZXJzZWNyZXRrZXk=
+To use our secret application please use this key: *REDACTED*